X-death25/WonderSwan-Classic/tools/README.md

 # Wonder4096 padder tools
-A simple tools for padd the rom to fill the memory
+A simple tools for pad the rom to fill the full memory

 How to use it ?
 -----